Holiday House in Cap Ferret / Atelier du Pont

 -

-From the architect.
+Text description provided by the architects.
 The terrain that slopes gently towards the sea is typical of Cap Ferret: a small forest of strawberry tree, yucca, and pines.
 The challenge was to design a project that would exist in harmony with its surrounding landscape and have a limited impact on the existing vegetation.

 The house echoes forest cabins and the multiple openings serve to accentuate its relationship to nature.
 Its implantation allowed to preserve a maximum of existing trees, and the façade uses mostly wood to mimic the pine grove around it.